OndrejKunc/SkiaScene/README.md

 Combines SkiaScene and TouchTracking libraries to detect and respond to the tap, pinch and pan gestures.
 Most of the functionality is described in Xamarin Documentation https://developer.xamarin.com/guides/xamarin-forms/advanced/skiasharp/transforms/touch/

-`TouchGestureRecognizer` recieves touch event info in 'ProcessTouchEvent' method and fires concrete gesture event executes correct gesture.
+`TouchGestureRecognizer` recieves touch event info in 'ProcessTouchEvent' method and fires concrete gesture event.

 `SceneGestureResponder` subscribes to the events of `TouchGestureRecognizer` and executes correct actions in underlying `SKScene`.